 Fact: The techniques and strategies used in applied behaviour analysis therapy are not based on a fixed formula.

-In fact, they are created and guided as per the child’s needs.
+In fact, they are as per the child’s needs.
 Some children see improvement from more structured support, while others seem to thrive with fewer hours.
 Modern applied behaviour analysis therapy aims to adjust session length and frequency, and to incorporate play, movement, and breaks.

-Also, when there are signs of stress or fatigue, it is respected, and a break is taken.
+Also, the therapy respects when there are signs of stress or fatigue.
 Thus, ABA therapy feels supportive and not exhausting.

 Myth 2: ABA is only for autism

 Fact: While applied behaviour analysis autism support is the most well-known application, ABA is not limited to autism.
-ABA therapy is also used for other conditions like ADHD, anxiety, trauma or substance abuse recovery.
+ABA therapy is also beneficial for other conditions like ADHD, anxiety, trauma, or substance abuse recovery.

 Applied behaviour analysis training is a framework for understanding behaviour, not a diagnosis-specific treatment.